CatolicaCodingClub/python-projects/Project 2/Caesar Cipher Encoder/Group 9/README.md

 Group Members: Julian Klotzner and Per Espen Schug

-This is our code for the Hangman Game excercise.
+This is our code for the Caesar Cipher Encoder exercise.